 State-level:

-Thanks to the leadership of the Massachusetts Food System Collaborative, following the 2023-2024 legislative activity and aligning with other collaboratives and coalitions to support (through community and stakeholder education and calls-to-action) bills that would strengthen our local food system.
+Thanks to the leadership of the Massachusetts Food System Collaborative, following legislative activity and aligning with other collaboratives and coalitions to support (through community and stakeholder education and calls-to-action) bills that would strengthen our local food system.

-Meeting with, and learning from other coalitions and food policy councils from around the state, such as the Southcoast Food Policy Council.Â
+Meeting with, and learning from other coalitions and food policy councils from around the state through the Local Food Policy Council Network.Â

 Reviewing and engaging in discussions related to the Massachusetts Department of Agricultural Resources (MDAR) Farmland Action Plan.Â